How to Edit the Hosts File on macOS (Mac OS X)

 Edit Your Mac Hosts File with Text Edit

-There are two primary ways to edit the hosts file in Mac OS X. The first is by using TextEdit, since the hosts file is merely a simple plain text document.
+There are two primary ways to edit the hosts file in Mac OS X. The first is by using TextEdit since the hosts file is a plain text document.
 However, you can’t open the file directly, since it resides in a protected area of the file system.
 Instead, we need to copy the file to an unprotected location, like the Desktop, edit it, and then copy it back.

 - Select the Go pull-down menu